goodotcom/realms-wiki/README.md

 - Nginx (if you want proxy requests, this is recommended).
 - Memcached or Redis, default is memonization.
-- MariaDB, MySQL, Postgresql, or another database supported by SQLAlchemy, default is sqlite.
+- MariaDB, MySQL, PostgreSQL, or another database supported by SQLAlchemy, default is sqlite.
     Anon or single user does not require a database.

 ## Installation